modelica/MA-Bylaws/MA-Bylaws.md

 Resignation of a project as a MAP applies immediately after MA received the written notice.

+The MA can conditionally accept a MAP with *probationary status* to allow the project to mature technically and organizationally and align with existing MA standards.
+After no more than 3 years, the MA Assembly shall vote again to accept the MAP unconditionally, extend the probationary status or to start deregistration proceedings.

 ## § 23 Terms and conditions for Modelica Association Projects ##